 Response content contains the text: Fill in a string whose presence in the check response indicates success.
 The HTTP status code is also used to determine success and failure.

-Locations: Select the applicable geographic regions where your check will receive requests.
+Locations: Select the applicable geographic regions where your check receives requests.
 Enough regions need to be selected so that at least three locations are active.
-New checker locations in selected regions will automatically send requests to the configured destinations.
+New checker locations in selected regions automatically send requests to the configured destinations.
 To always send requests from all available locations, select "Global," the default.

 Custom Headers: Supply custom headers, and encrypt them if necessary.
 Encryption causes the headers' values to be hidden in the form.
 Use encryption for headers related to authentication that you do not want to be seen by other members of your team.